evershinemj/English/vocabulary.md

 - COMMON If you do something at one sitting or in one sitting, you do not stop doing it until you have finished it.
   He sometimes reads a whole novel at one sitting.
   She can go through a whole box of cookies in one sitting.

+---

+stray
+- If someone strays somewhere, they wander away from where they are supposed to be. 走失 Tourists often get lost and stray into dangerous areas.

+---

+stray dog/cat
+- A stray dog or cat has wandered away from its owner's home. 走失的 (狗或猫)

+---

+hut
+- A hut is a small house with only one or two rooms, especially one which is made of wood, mud, grass, or stones. (木头、泥、草或石头搭成的) 小屋

+---

+trip up
+- 绊倒